 EUR/USD Rate Talking Points

-Meanwhile, the renewed weakness in EUR/USD has spurred a shift in retail sentiment as the IG Client Sentiment report shows 48.74% of traders currently are net-long the pair, with the ratio of traders short to long standing at 1.05 to 1.
+The IG Client Sentiment report shows 61.27% of traders are currently net-long EUR/USD, with the ratio of traders long to short standing at 1.58 to 1.

-The number of traders net-long is 0.85% higher than yesterday and 17.34% lower from last week, while the number of traders net-short is 2.13% lower than yesterday and 25.26% higher from last week.
-The decline in net-long position comes as EUR/USD struggles to retain the rebound from the monthly low (1.1847), while the jump in net-short interest has helped to generate a shift in retail sentiment as 59.03% of traders were net-long the pair last week.
+The number of traders net-long is 6.63% higher than yesterday and 21.45% higher from last week, while the number of traders net-short is 12.85% higher than yesterday and 24.98% lower from last week.
+The rise in net-long interest has fueled the flip in retail sentiment as 50.70% of traders were net-long EUR/USD last week, while the decline in net-short position could be a function of profit-taking behavior as the exchange rate extends the series of lower highs and lows from last week.

 EUR/USD Rate Daily Chart